Best Web Hosting Services for 2020

 Bluehost’s pricing is super cheap ($2.95/mo for 3 years with our link), and you’ll often get a free domain name for a year and a few free email addresses when you sign up.

 - Domain name included.
-With Bluehost, your domain name is included for the first year, saving you on average $10-$15.
+Your domain name is included for the first year ($10-$15 savings).

 - Migration fees.
 If you currently own a site and need assistance migrating your site to Bluehost, you will pay a one-time fee.

-Why are they the best WordPress web host?
-Because they ONLY support WordPress.
-Yep, that’s it.
-24/7 their focus is on improving their company and product for their customers, WordPress users.
+WPEngine ONLY supports WordPress.
+Their focus is on improving their product for their customers, exclusively WordPress users.
 They have perfected the platform for complete beginners to the most advanced developers.

-WPEngine isn’t going the be the cheapest option available, by far, but their reliability, features and award-winning customer service are well worth it.
+WPEngine isn’t going the be the cheapest option available, but their reliability, features and award-winning customer service are well worth it.

-I’ve been using WPEngine for the past 6 months and can attest to their performance and reliability firsthand; the server speed is some of the fastest we’ve seen and a constant focus of theirs.
+I’ve been using WPEngine for almost a year and can attest to their performance and reliability firsthand; the server speed is some of the fastest we’ve seen and a constant focus of theirs.

 You will get free on-demand and automatic backups, ssl certificates, themes from StudioPress; developers will also like their easy to deploy staging and development environments for testing.

-- Higher costs.
+- Highest Costs.
 Entry prices may deter budget-strapped users.
-To offset this, Millennial Money readers can redeem a coupon to receive the first 4 months FREE using the link below.
+To offset this, Millennial Money readers get 4 months FREE using the our link.